-Tropical Storm Douglas forecast to become hurricane, Hawaii prepares for possible impact by weekend
+Hurricane Douglas becomes first of season in Eastern Pacific, Hawaii may face impacts by weekend

-Tropical Storm Douglas has maximum sustained winds of 65 mph
+Hurricane Douglas has maximum sustained winds of 75 mph

-The fourth named storm of the Central Pacific hurricane season is forecast to become a hurricane by Wednesday and may impact Hawaii by the weekend.
+The fourth named storm of the Central Pacific hurricane season strengthened into a hurricane on Wednesday and may impact Hawaii by the weekend.

-The U.S. National Hurricane Center (NHC) in Miami said that Tropical Storm Douglas is packing maximum sustained winds of 65 mph and is moving west at 14 mph.
+The U.S. National Hurricane Center (NHC) in Miami said that Hurricane Douglas is packing maximum sustained winds of 75 mph and is moving west at 14 mph.

 ATLANTIC HURRICANE SEASON: WHERE DO TROPICAL STORMS FORM IN JULY?

+The storm has been continuously strengthening as a tropical storm, with maximum sustained winds increasing Wednesday morning to 75 mph, with higher gusts.

-"Strengthening is forecast during the next couple of days, and Douglas is expected to become a hurricane on Wednesday," the NHC said.
+"Additional strengthening is expected during the next day or two," the NHC said.

-Tropical storm–force winds extend outward up to 80 miles from the center.
+Hurricane-force winds extend outward up to 15 miles from the center, while tropical-storm-force winds extend outward up to 80 miles.

 There are no coastal watches or warnings in effect, but the forecast cone from the hurricane center shows the storm could approach the Hawaiian islands by the second half of this weekend.

-If Douglas does impact Hawaii over the next few days, it would be as a weaker system.
+If Douglas does impact Hawaii over the next few days, it would be a weaker system.

+"Some weakening could begin on Friday once Douglas begins to move over cooler waters," the NHC said in a Wednesday morning update.

 With a possible approaching storm during the coronavirus pandemic, Honolulu Mayor Kirk Caldwell on Tuesday urged residents on Oahu to have preparedness kits for two weeks, the Honolulu Star-Advertiser reported.